 Electric cars, like petrol cars, make our cities less attractive and less efficient for more sustainable modes of transport.
 Regardless of the type of propulsion, car drivers kill 1,35 million people worldwide.
 In Italy one death every 14 hours.

 More cars in cities mean more parking space, less space and less efficient public transport.
-Plugging a car into an electrical outlet doesn't stop it from being a lethal car or causing traffic.
-Again: there is still no clear and sustainable path to manage e-waste generated by electric vehicles.
-Electric cars are not "green", at least not entirely.
+Plugging a car into an electrical outlet doesn't stop it from being a lethal machine or causing traffic.
+Again: There is still no clear and sustainable path to manage e-waste generated by electric vehicles.
+Electric cars are not “green”, at least not entirely.
 They still use (at the moment) tires that create huge waste streams.
 Tire wear produces microplastics that end up in our waterways and oceans.

 Drive less, switch to active transport